 - For hover to play in-banner ads, the video should play after 2 seconds of hovering over the creative.
 And it should stop if the user stops hovering.

-Supposing that ad creatives follow the above-mentioned standards and the set-up of Ad Manager is already done, you’re ready to start with the in-banner ads on the website.
+Given that ad creatives follow the above-mentioned standards and of Ad Manager setup is already done, you’re ready to start with the in-banner ads on the website.

 - You don’t have to rely on video player vendors, this, in turn, reduces half of the complexities involved in running video ads.